jessicadanaowens/sql-query-exercise/README.md

 To connect to the database used in this exercise, run `psql -d exercisedb` from the command line.

+You'll need to create the exercisedb database first before running this command.
+Creating the database is covered in the first story in Tracker.

 ## Exercise

 For each story, copy the SQL output from psql into a text file in the output directory with the stories Tracker id.